From Signed Networks to Group Graphs: Discussion

-The definition of a group graph given here is very similar to, but not exactly the same, as existing concepts of a ``current graph'' \citep{GA73}, a ``voltage graph'' \citep{G74,Z82}, a ``gain graph'' \citep{Z89}, a ``G-gain graph'' \citep{CDD21} and the discussion of ``balance in group graphs'' by \citet{HLZ82}.
-The main difference is that the definition used in this paper has no restrictions on the labels of the links of a group graph including no restrictions on the directions, reciprocity or undirected nature of links.
-In \citep{Z89}, the graph is undirected (links are multisets) but it behaves as what I call here a symmetric directed graph (maximally reciprocated) where reciprocated edges are always balanced, that is they carry link labels which are inverses of each other.
-In \citet{CDD21}, the underlying graph is directed but it is limited to be simple where all links are implicitly reciprocated and balanced.
 The language and approach used here and in the earlier work can be quite different.
 In particular, the use of adjacency matrices taking values from an algebra defined over a group in \citet{CDD21}, rather than the usual real or complex numbers, is a different but striking approach to the generalisation of networks with binary values (simple networks), real non-negative values (weighted networks), negative and positive reals (signed graphs), complex values and so forth.
-This approach adjacency matrices is summarised in \appref{as:adjmat} though this representation is not suitable for networks with multiedges.
+This approach to adjacency matrices is summarised in \appref{as:adjmat} though this representation is not suitable for networks with multiedges.

-Some of the restrictions seen in earlier work only require minor adjustments to extend them to the general case considered here (e.g.\ allowing for self-loops) but some of these extensions, for instance to networks with directed edge or multiedges, are important in real applications.
+Some of the restrictions seen in earlier work only require minor adjustments to extend them to the general case considered here (e.g.\ allowing for self-loops) but some of these extensions, for instance for networks with directed edge or multiedges, are important in real applications.
 The most important generalisation contained here is that I want to allow for cases where there are reciprocated but unbalanced edges.
 For example, there is no reason why two people connected in a social network should have the same opinion of each other, i.e.\ reciprocated edges need not be balanced.
-However, if the focus is on balance then balanced reciprocated edges is a necessary restriction for any balanced group graph by \corref{c:reciplabel}.
+A node may estimate the time difference between its clock and that of a neighbouring node.
+However that estimate will not agree with the neighbour's estimate of the time difference unless the two neighbours engage in further exchanges to agree on a single consistent estimate of the time difference in their clocks.
+If the focus is on balance then balanced reciprocated edges is a necessary restriction for any balanced group graph by \corref{c:reciplabel}.
 So one place where this work differs from earlier work is to allow for \corref{c:reciplabel} to be false, a case of unbalanced group graphs not covered in the literature.

 If one focuses on balanced group graphs then most of the differences between the work here and earlier work are relatively minor or become irrelevant.
 That is for a balanced group graph reciprocated edges must carry inverse group elements of each other as expressed in \corref{c:reciplabel}.
 Most of these earlier works discuss balance \citep{G74,HLZ82,Z82,Z89,CDD21} (all using this same term) so all of the definitions and results given here regarding balance can be found in a very similar form if very different language somewhere in these earlier works, though not all lemmas are found in every previous work.